Our Social Responsibility

 Respect our environment & support our community

-The crematorium is built on 10 acres of land within the heart of Clyde Muirshiel Regional Park, next to the communities of the Garnock Valley and the Clyde Coast.
+The crematorium is built on 10 acres of land within the heart of Clyde Muirshiel Regional Park, surrounded by the communities of the Garnock Valley and the Clyde Coast.
 All of our communities have distinct heritages ranging from the tourist destinations of the Clyde Coast to the proud industrial towns of the Garnock Valley.

 We support the community’s economy by employing local people from the area who know their communities well.
-We source materials from local suppliers, for example, much of the furniture within the building was crafted locally using reclaimed wood from the Regional Park.
+We source materials from local suppliers, for example, much of the furniture within the building was crafted locally using reclaimed wood from the Regional Park and we use local tradespeople whenever possible.

 Protect Our Environment